AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/sfdc-app.md

 ---
 jcr-language: en_us
 title: Learning Manager app for Salesforce
+description: Salesforce&trade; is the most popular CRM solution among sales and marketing teams.
+Using Adobe Learning Manager app in Salesforce, learners can access all of their learning content from within their Salesforce interface.
+Learners can access their assigned learning content such as courses, learning programs, and job aids from within the Salesforce.
+Users can also receive notifications about their enrollments and announcements from the Administrator.
 contentowner: jayakarr
 ---

 # Learning Manager app for Salesforce {#learning-manager-app-for-salesforce}

-# Overview {#overview}

-Salesforce™ is the most popular CRM solution among sales and marketing teams.
+Salesforce&trade; is the most popular CRM solution among sales and marketing teams.
 Using Adobe Learning Manager app in Salesforce, learners can access all of their learning content from within their Salesforce interface.
 Learners can access their assigned learning content such as courses, learning programs, and job aids from within the Salesforce.
 Users can also receive notifications about their enrollments and announcements from the Administrator.

 This app will be available to you in Salesforce only when the Admin of your Prime account has completed the setup activities required.
 For more details, see [Learning Manager App for Salesforce](../../integration-admin/feature-summary/sfdc-app.md), and request your Admin to install the Prime App for Salesforce.

-# Locate app in Salesforce {#locateappinsalesforce}
+## Locate app in Salesforce {#locateappinsalesforce}

-As a learner you can click the **Apps **drop-down at the right corner of the page and select the Adobe Learning Manager.
+As a learner you can click the **Apps** drop-down at the right corner of the page and select the Adobe Learning Manager.

 If you are unable to locate the app in the drop-down, contact your Salesforce Administrator.